On a class of Sobolev tests for symmetry of directions, their detection thresholds, and asymptotic powers: Testing problems and the proposed class of Sobolev tests

 where $ h_{p,k}(s) := ( 2\mathbb{I}[p=2] + \big(1+ \frac{2k}{p-2}\big) \mathbb{I}[p\geq 3] ) C_k^{(p-2)/2}(s) $, $s\in[-1,1]$, involves Chebyshev polynomials of the first kind~$C_k^{0}$ for~$p=2$ and Gegenbauer polynomials~$C_k^{\lambda}$, $\lambda>0$, for~$p\geq 3$; see Section~\ref{sec:Sobol} for a definition of these polynomials, for the construction of Sobolev tests, and for the summability condition the sequence of coefficients~$v=(v_k)$ should obviously satisfy.
-The Rayleigh and Bingham tests are obtained by taking $v_k=\delta_{k1}$ and~$v_k=\delta_{k2}$, where~$\delta_{k\ell}$ is the usual Kronecker delta.
-Many further Sobolev tests, associated with other sequences~$v$, have been considered in the literature; among them, the \cite{Watson1961} and \cite{Ajne1968} tests of uniformity on~$\mathcal{S}^{1}$, the tests considered in \cite{Gine1975}, \cite{Prentice1978}, \cite{Pycke2007,Pycke2010} and \cite{Jammalamadaka2020}, as well as the data-driven Sobolev tests proposed in \cite{Bogdan2002} and \cite{Jupp2008}.
-The Bayesian optimality of Sobolev tests has recently been studied in \cite{Sun2019}.
-We refer to \cite{Garcia-Portugues2020a} for an overview of the various Sobolev tests that have been considered in the literature. \\

-While the asymptotic behavior of Sobolev tests has been well studied under the null hypothesis of uniformity, little is known about their non-null limiting behavior.
-Precisely, it is well-known that, provided that~$v_k\neq 0$ for any~$k$, Sobolev tests are universally consistent, that is, are consistent under any fixed alternative to uniformity; see Theorem~4.4 in \cite{Gine1975}.
-But limiting non-trivial powers under general local alternatives---or even simply consistency rates---remain to be thoroughly explored.
-The objective of this paper is to fill this gap.
-More precisely, our goal is to provide an extensive study of the local asymptotic behavior of Sobolev tests under the most commonly considered alternatives to uniformity, namely under (absolutely continuous) rotationally symmetric ones.
-In other words, we consider alternatives associated with densities of the form
+The Rayleigh and Bingham-type tests are obtained by taking $v_k=\delta_{k,1}$ and~$v_k=\delta_{k,2}$, where~$\delta_{k,\ell}$ is the usual Kronecker delta and therefore belong to the class of Sobolev tests in~\eqref{Sobol1}.
+The class of tests we propose therefore (\textit{i}) contains all the classical Sobolev tests of uniformity on $\mathcal{S}^{d-1}$ obtained with $p=d$ and (\textit{ii}) contains with $p=d-1$ (but is not limited to) the Rayleigh- and Bingham-type tests of rotational symmetry studied in \cite{Garcia-Portugues2020}.
+Our tests can also be used to perform tests for more complicated symmetry structures with $p < d-1$: in that case, they can be seen as subsphericity~tests.